alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-10-marriage-religion.md

 date: 2023-07-10
 hijri: "Dhul-Hijjah 22, 1444 AH"
 category: [fatwas,marriage]
-excerpt: "The Sunnah indicates that it is prescribed to get married, and that it is one of the Sunnahs of the Messengers."
+summary: "The Sunnah indicates that it is prescribed to get married, and that it is one of the Sunnahs of the Messengers."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: